thecrudge/host_prepv3.9/README.md

 or an already installed cluster that is getting a rebuild.
 I would suggest running the adhoc/uninstall.yaml first, then run the host_prep.

+subscribe_to_repos - Obvious, subscribe to repos.
+You'll need to add your pool id in the defaults/main.yaml

 disable_yum_plugins - I found in one scenerio that one of the yum plugins was set to a higher verbosity that kept the deploy_cluster.yaml from completing.
 The simple fix was just to disable the plugins, and re-enble once the install finished.